afritz1/OpenTESArena/CONTRIBUTING.md

 ### File Structure
 All source filenames are UpperCamelCase and use .h or .cpp extensions.

-This is the typical layout of my C++ header files:
+This is the typical layout of the C++ header files:
 ```C++
 #include <standard lib 1.h>
 #include <standard lib 2.h>